|

 If the African fabric you love doesn't have signable fabrics, consider

 interspersing pieces of it with blank fabric).
+I brought the

 quilt to the party, not knowing whether Linda would also have a guest book